-13.5.1 Funds shall be provided on a cost reimbursement basis.
-The final payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award.

-13.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix D, Reporting Requirements.
-Expenditure reports shall be submitted electronically on form CB 100 any time during the project period but shall be submitted at least quarterly.

-13.5.3 All encumbrances/obligations shall occur on or between the beginning and ending dates of the contract.
-All goods must be received and all services rendered between the beginning and ending dates of the contract.
-The contractor must liquidate (record as an expenditure) all obligations (encumbrances) incurred under the contract no later than 30 days after the ending date of the contract, to coincide with the submission of the final expenditure report, due 30 days after the ending date of the contract.
+- 13.5.1 Funds shall be provided on a cost reimbursement basis.
+The final payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award. - 13.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix D, Reporting Requirements.
+Expenditure reports shall be submitted electronically on form CB 100 any time during the project period but shall be submitted at least quarterly. - 13.5.3 All encumbrances/obligations shall occur on or between the beginning and ending dates of the federal funding period (9/1/13-8/31/14).
+All goods must be received and all services rendered between the beginning and ending dates of the federal funding period.
+The Awarded Applicant must liquidate (record as an expenditure) all obligations (encumbrances) incurred under the Grant Award no later than 30 days after the ending date of the federal funding period, to coincide with the submission of the final expenditure report, due 30 days after the ending date of the federal funding period.
 In no manner shall encumbrances be considered or reflected as accounts payable or as expenditures, and an encumbrance cannot be considered an expenditure or accounts payable until the goods have been received and the services have been rendered.
-Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in 2 CFR 220 (A-21) and program rules, regulations, and guidelines contained elsewhere.

-13.5.4.
-As consistent with applicable law (e.g., OMB Circular A-102), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the Coordinating Board's Project Administrator.
+Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in 2 CFR 220 (A-21) and program rules, regulations, and guidelines contained elsewhere. - 13.5.4.
+As consistent with applicable law (e.g., OMB Circular A-102), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the

+Coordinating Board's Project Administrator.